zendframework/zendframework/README.md

   - ResultInterface adds isBuffered() method for checking if the resultset is buffered or not.
 Allows for more fine grained control of result set buffering, including using the database engine's native buffering.
+- Zend\Form
+  - You can now omit error messages on elements when rendering via formRow(), by passing a boolean false as the third argument of the helper.
 - Zend\Mvc
   - Application no longer defines the "application" identifier for its composed EventManager instance.
 If you had listeners listening on that context,